Memgraph uses SSL (Secure Sockets Layer) protocol for establishing an authenticated and encrypted connection to a database instance.

 When working with Memgraph Platform, you should pass configuration flags inside

-of environmental variables as a part of the
+of environment variables as a part of the

 docker run command, for example: